SovereignCloudStack/website/_i18n/en/_posts/blog/2024-08-16-flavor-extra-specs-compliance.md

 garloff@framekurt(ciab-admin):/casa/src/SCS/standards/Tests/iaas [2]$
 ```

-As expected.
+As expected, failure for two flavors, exit code 2.

-And the fix is as easy as it can get:
+And the fix is as easy as it can get and only takes a few seconds:
 ```shell
 dragon@manager:~$ osism manage flavors dragon@manager:~$ openstack flavor show SCS-8V-32